Hawai‘i Meaningful Environmental Education for Teachers

 During the 2016–17 school year we worked with a team of master teachers to develop and field test a middle and high school field science curriculum, Huli ʻĀina Kumu Wai (Watershed Investigation) that is aligned with NGSS and Common Core standards.

 2017–2018 HI-MEET Program

-We are currently recruiting intermediate and high school teachers for the 2017-18 school year professional development program.
-The year-long program starts with a 3-day hands-on workshop that will introduce teachers to the Huli ʻĀina Kumu Wai field science curriculum.
-The workshop will include instruction on Hawaiian cultural protocol, kilo observation skills, field sampling techniques, watershed education, and 14 lessons to share with middle and high school students.
+The yearlong program started with a three-day, hands-on workshop that introduced teachers to the Huli ʻĀina Kumu Wai field science curriculum and included instruction on Hawaiian cultural protocol, kilo observation skills, field sampling techniques, watershed education, and 14 lessons to share with middle and high school students.